BrailleRAP building manual

 Equipment:

-• 3D printed parts: TOP_AXIS_right prepared with nut and grub screws (see Preparation of axle supports)
+• 3D printed parts: TOP_AXIS_right2 prepared with nut and grub screws (see Preparation of axis supports)

 • 4 M3-14 screws